<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Protection from Job Site Falls

 Falls consistently account for the greatest number of fatalities on construction job sites.
-A number of factors are often involved in falls, including some of the other job site safety hazards discussed here such as scaffolds and ladders.
+Many factors are often involved in falls, including some of the other job site safety hazards discussed here such as scaffolds and ladders.
 In general, job site falls most often result from unstable working surfaces, misuse or failure to use fall protection equipment, and human error.
-Studies have shown that using guardrails, fall arrest systems, safety nets, covers and restraint systems can significantly reduce the number of deaths and injuries from falls.
+Studies have shown that using guardrails, fall arrest systems, safety nets, covers, and restraint systems can significantly reduce the number of deaths and injuries from falls.
+It's recommended to review your job site safety plan to confirm that these systems are up-to-date and have no faults.

 • When possible use aerial lifts or elevated platforms to provide safer elevated working surfaces.